PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-02-11-comboboxes.md

 So what if you don't want to have your `ComboBox` return a primitive like `int`, or a `String`?
 How do you do that?

-First off, you need to remember that the items that populate the list in a `ComboBox` are part of your Presentation Model, so they should be designed with the idea that
+First off, you need to remember that the items that populate the list in a `ComboBox` are part of your Presentation Model, so they should be designed with the intent that they are going to be used to support your view.
+So the idea that you're just going to rip some customer records out of a database and dump them into a `ComboBox` as the choices is probably a bad design decision.

+That being said, there are times when you might have a more complex object used to populate your `ComboBox`.
+It's generally considered bad form to rely on `toString()` to create the display for your `ComboBox`, so you'll need to customize it in some way to make it work properly.

+In this example, we're going to look at using an object with two fields.
+This will be a "Customer" record with an account number and a name.
+We'll need the account number to look the customer up in the business logic, but the users need the name to select which customer from the `ComboBox`...

+# Linking ComboBoxes

+Something that comes up fairly often is the idea of having two `ComboBoxes` that are somehow connected to each other.
+Changing the selection in one `ComboBox` changes the list of items available in the second `ComboBox`.